Uberspace/manual/source/web-backends.rst

 .. code-block:: shell

-  [isabell@philae ~]$ uberspace web backend set allcolorsarebeautiful.de --http --port 9000
+  [isabell@philae ~]$ uberspace web backend set allcolorsarebeautiful.example --http --port 9000
   Set backend for allcolorsarebeautiful.example/ to port 9000; please make sure something is listening!
   You can always check the status of your backend using "uberspace web backend list".